-Proposal 3: Selection of Auditors.
-Ratification of the selection of BDO as our independent registered public accounting firm for the year ending December 31, 2018 requires the affirmative vote of the holders of a majority of the votes cast at the Annual Meeting in person or by proxy on the matter.
-The vote is advisory and therefore not binding on the Audit Committee, the Board, or the Company.
+Proposal 3: Selection of Independent Registered Public Accounting Firm.
+Ratification of the selection of Deloitte as our independent registered public accounting firm for the year ending December 31, 2020 requires the affirmative vote of the holders of a majority of the voting power of the outstanding voting LP Units entitled to vote and present in person or by proxy at the Annual Meeting.
+The vote is advisory and therefore not binding on the Audit Committee, the Board or the Company.